qaware/qaware-blog-source/content/posts/mlops-poc.md

 ### 1. Data Loading

 The data for training and evaluating the model must be provided at the beginning.
-In this case, the data is loaded from the Keras Fahion-MNIST data set.
+In this case, the data is loaded from the Keras Fashion-MNIST data set.
 Alternatively, it can also be loaded from CSV files, databases or other data sources.

 ### 2. Model Training